 The Bethnal Green disaster of 3rd March 1943 was a defining moment in the history of the East End of London.

-Bethnal Green was a new station as the Central Line had been extended from Liverpool Street in 1936, but work had been interrupted by the outbreak of War.
-The Tube was big, light and there was a community spirit with group sing-alongs, tea was dispatched from large urns and there was even a library.
-With the track not yet laid, there was plenty of room with up to 5000 bunks and a further 2000 people could be accommodated.
-So, many East Enders preferred to go down the station.
+Bethnal Green was a new station, as the Central Line had only been extended as far east as Liverpool Street in 1936, but work had been interrupted by the outbreak of War so it was very much unfinished.
+However, it offered a big, light space when people were finally allowed to use it as a shelter.
+There was a community spirit with group sing-alongs, tea was dispatched from large urns and there was even a library, a theatre, a room for various faiths to worship and a sick room.
+With the track not yet laid, there was plenty of room with up to 5000 bunks and a further 2000 - 4000 people could be accommodated in the tunnels.
+Many East Enders therefore preferred to go down the station.

-Although things had been quieter of late, on the night of 3rd March 1943 there was some concern as we had bombed Berlin quite heavily two nights earlier and people were expecting reprisals.
-With the sound of the Siren and the closure of the cinema, 3 buses had just disgorged nearby and their passengers dashed for the shelter.
-A woman carrying a baby tripped and fell as she went down the steps to the platform.
-A man tripped over her and a domino effect started.
-At the top of the stairs came shouted warning of bombs falling and when a different deafening sound was heard they thought it was a new kind of bomb (it turned out to be a new, secret, anti-aircraft rocket battery being tested in Victoria Park near by).
+Numbers tailed off once the Blitz was over.
+However, although things had been quieter of late, on the night of 3rd March 1943 there was some concern as the Allies had bombed Berlin quite heavily two nights earlier and people were expecting reprisals.
+With the sound of the Siren and the closure of the cinema, more people than usual were making their way to the shelter.
+Three buses stopped by the entrance and disgorged their passengers who were making a dash for the shelter entrance.
+At that same time a woman carrying a baby and a bundle tripped and fell towards the bottom of the slippery, wet steps.
+A man tripped over her and before they could get up others fell on top of them.
+A domino effect started and as people entered through the narrow doorway above they could not see what was happening below in the dark.
+At the top of the stairs came shouted warning of bombs falling when a completely new, unfamiliar, deafening sound was heard as they thought it was a new kind of enemy bomb.
+It turned out to be a new, secret, anti-aircraft rocket battery being test-fired in Victoria Park nearby for the first time.
+Nobody knew it was there and nobody had heard it fire before.

-The government enquiry was later convened, but it was kept quiet until the end of the war to avoid propaganda for the enemy and loss of morale for the country.
+The government enquiry was later convened, but it was kept quiet until the end of the war to avoid propaganda for the enemy and loss of morale for the country, particularly in London.

-Many of the victims were buried in Tower Hamlets Cemetery, which was cleared by members of the Drapers Company with help from the Friends of Tower Hamlets Cemetery in time for the 60th anniversary.
-Others are buried in Manor Park Cemetery and possibly elsewhere.
+The victims were buried in various cemeteries around London, including Manor Park.
+Several are buried in Tower Hamlets Cemetery, which was cleared by members of the Drapers Company with help from the Friends of Tower Hamlets Cemetery in time for the 60th anniversary.